RODS & PINS

 The LONG story made SHORT.

 Besides the printed media, I was fascinated by all types of cars, bikes, trucks, buggies and always tried to go to local races and car shows – whether stock car racing, sprints, touring, off-road, rally, drags, motocross, Formula 1, you name it, I was there!!
-I always tried to take lots of photos at those events, which i would later peruse over & scrutinize for ideas.
-Also, movies about cars, trucks, bikes and races played a major role in inspiring me to build rods!!
+I always tried to take lots of photos at those events, which I would later peruse over & scrutinize for ideas.
+Also, movies about cars, trucks, bikes, races & all things automotive, played a major role in inspiring me to build rods!!

 My first serious project, at the age of about 14, was restoring a 1951 A.J.S.
 Single 500 motorbike, which had to be done in secret at a friend’s house, as my father was totally against bikes because of injuries sustained from racing Speedway bikes himself.
 Unfortunately, I only kept that bike for a very short time, as it was pretty difficult to only ride it over weekends – while keeping an eye out for my dad!
 Since those early days at high school and university, I have completed Jeeps, various cars and bikes over time and sold a few – something I have regretted in hindsight.
 I once owned a ’56 Oval window, that my father-in-law gave me and a barn door Split-Window panel-van Kombi that I turned into a camper.
 Those also sold along the way, and VERY sorry !!!
 If only I knew!!
 Now I am simply unable to part with any of my babies.